-Verify a Docker Hardened Image
+Verify a Docker Hardened Image or chart

 - https://registry.scout.docker.com/keyring/dhi/latest.pub